dplepage/travesty/README.rst

  Travesty: Graph Traversal Dispatchers
 =======================================

 Travesty is a collection of tools for doing function dispatch based on a graph.

+A lot of these tools are specifically aimed at doing function dispatch based on a type graph for some object type.

 This document uses doctest, so the examples are runnable.
 We're going to need vertigo and travesty, and we'll also use the datetime module::